 Both Bank of America and Capital One are accredited by the Better Business Bureau.

-Capital One maintains a solid A rating with the BBB, and Bank of America goes one better with an A+ BBB rating.
+Capital One maintains an A- rating with the BBB, and Bank of America goes one better with an A+ BBB rating.
 Although both banks have their share of complaints posted on the BBB website, most seem to be about individual customers with problems like missing debit cards, closed accounts, or fraudulent charges.
 Very few comments online relate specifically to business banking.

 Bank Of America Complaints & Common Problems